vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 ### Server-side requirements

-In contrast to the Apollo client that works with any GraphQL schema, Relay actually has a few requirements when it comes to the structure of the GraphQL schema that's implemented on the server.
+In contrast to the Apollo Client that works with any GraphQL schema, Relay actually has a few requirements when it comes to the structure of the GraphQL schema that's implemented on the server.

 Basically, with Relay the GraphQL server is expected to expose two kinds of capabilities: